 It was pouring down rain in Lincoln, Illinois the evening of Thursday, September 18, 1975.
-For most Lincoln Junior College students it was an ideal night to catch up on their studies, but for one stealthy and daring student, studying was the furthest thing from his mind.
+For most Lincoln College students it was an ideal night to catch up on their studies, but for one stealthy and daring student, studying was the furthest thing from his mind.
 Shortly after 9 p.m., two female students entered their dorm room at number 124 Hoyle Hall to discover they were victims of yet another campus break-in.
 The college had experienced a rash of burglaries in the preceding months occurring at a rate of, at least, one a week; the most recent theft had been a synthesizer stolen from the music department.
 The girls’ record collection was certainly something of worth, but the biggest loss was a custom-made B.C.
 Rich acoustic guitar valued at $682.
 The combined number of records stolen totaled 150.

-At approximately 9:45 p.m., Michael’s roommate, also a college DJ, returned to Carroll South with his girlfriend to find the door to his room locked and a “Do Not Disturb” sign dangling off the knob.
+At approximately 9:45 p.m., Michael’s roommate, a college radio station DJ, returned to Carroll South with his girlfriend to find the door to his room locked and a “Do Not Disturb” sign dangling off the knob.
 Sensing something fishy going on, they didn’t bother to knock.
 After unlocking the door and barging into the room, they encountered Mike and Russell sitting on Mike’s bed, “appearing wet,” with their heads hung down and “acting nervous.”
 No one spoke a word.
 Feeling uncomfortable, the roommate and girlfriend promptly left.
 Smrekar skedaddled soon thereafter and hitchhiked home to Joliet, with the guitar.
 After everyone had gone, Mike panicked and dumped all the records near a trash shoot under a stairwell in his dorm.

 The next morning, word had spread about the Hoyle Hall burglary.
 The records had been recovered from under the stairwell, but the guitar was still missing.
 By this time, Mansfield’s roommate suspected Mike and Russell were the thieves and had reported them to the Student Activities Director, Mr. Hartnett.
 Additional witnesses reported seeing Mansfield with the stolen property.
 Mike said he had nothing to do with the actual burglary and knew nothing about the guitar.
 While he was taking the rap, Smrekar was biding his time in upstate Joliet.